When She Turns 18 and I Feel Old

 My daughter turns 18 tomorrow.
 She’s 18 going on 28.
 Mistake wise, she’s already made her fair share.
 I on the other hand, chose to make my mistakes between the ages of 20 and 32.

-You would think that being a parent who has seen his fair share of fucked up shit over the years would prepare you for the trials and tribulations of being a teenager in 2015, but it doesn’t.
+You would think that being a parent who has seen and done his fair share of stupid stuff over the years would prepare you for the trials and tribulations of being the father of a teenager in 2015, but it doesn’t.
 Not in the least.
 I think it makes it worse because you know of instances, of moments, of people in the past that just were messed up; and yet I made it through.

 Every once in awhile one of my stories will end with a, “yea he ended up dying of a heroin overdose… or yea, she got arrested for DUI.”
 Not sure that’s really the right tact to be taking sometime but it does show that I know what’s up and that I got some wear and tear on these treads and yet in the same breath, I don’t really.
 It was different back then.
 At least that’s what every parent seems to say to themselves.